 Slow burning will cause the window glass to blacken and should not be used for a long period.
 It should only be done after the fire has been established and been funning at nominal output for a period of time.
 For a prolonged show burn, fill the firebox of fuel up to the maximum height just below the top of the fire fence at the front of the door opening.
-Close the secondary air knob fully and set the thermostat knob to 0-1/2.
+Close the secondary air knob fully and set the thermostat plate is open 1-2mm at the rear of the stove.